-Pike says the hearing is showing up “the disruptive effect of social media and information technology”.
+It is showing up “the disruptive effect of social media and information technology”.
 It also highlights the transformative effects these are having on the role of doctors and dietitians.

 Social media are increasingly empowering the public, Pike says.
-This trial shows that dietitians and their organisations who don’t move with these exciting times will become irrelevant.
+This trial shows that dietitians and organisations who don’t move with these exciting times will become irrelevant.
 They may also be a public health hazard.